Become an ISTE Certified Educator and bring transformative change to your classroom.

-The ISTE Certification for Educators is a rigorous professional certification for ambitious educators, leaders, and coaches wishing to transform teaching pedagogy with digital learning.
-Using a hybrid model encompassing both face to face and online learning components.
-Educators will complete approximately 30 hours of dynamic instruction and activities before assembling an eportfolio for review by the ISTE Certification Team.
+The ISTE Certification for Educators is a rigorous professional certification for ambitious educators, leaders, and coaches to transform their teaching pedagogy with digital learning.

 ISTE Educator Certification 2021